 - minimally invasive techniques such as laparoscopy and robotic surgery

 - nerve-preserving techniques, which focus on protecting your sexual and urinary function (part of the standard of care at MSK)

 - coloanal reconstruction, a procedure in which your surgeon removes your rectum and connects your upper colon directly to your anus.
 This option works well for patients who aren’t good candidates for other techniques, such as men with large prostate glands.

-- colonic reservoir, in which your surgeon loops two sections of your lower colon upon itself and opens up the wall between them to construct an internal colon pouch called a J-Pouch.
+- colonic reservoir, in which your surgeon loops two sections of your lower colon together and opens up the wall between them to construct an internal colon pouch called a J-Pouch.
 This creates a reservoir for storing waste and allows you to improve your bowel function if you have surgery to remove your rectum.

-Surgeons at Memorial Sloan Kettering have been leaders in incorporating minimally invasive surgical techniques into rectal cancer operations.
+MSK surgeons have been leaders in incorporating minimally invasive surgical techniques into rectal cancer operations.